 Tchet Dereic Dorman has a wide variety of experiences as an educator, administrator and organizational leader.
-He has been a university administrator and faculty member at 14 colleges and universities throughout the U.S. He presently serves as the Director of the Center for Social Justice and Multicultural Education in the Office of Institutional Diversity, Equity, Advocacy and Leadership at Temple University.
+He has been a university administrator and faculty member at 14 colleges and universities throughout the U.S. He recently served as the Director of the Center for Social Justice and Multicultural Education in the Office of Institutional Diversity, Equity, Advocacy and Leadership at Temple University.

 He has been the Director of Multicultural Affairs at both Albright College (Reading, Pennsylvania) and Lebanon Valley College (Annville, Pennsylvania), leading the colleges’ efforts to create multiculturally competent campus communities.
 In both cases, he organized faculty, administrators and students around creating campus-wide institutional diversity plans.